rbezghin/myProjects/README.md

 ### Product Except Self
 ```
 /*
+ Trick is to create left to right products and right to left padded with 1 on left or right to skip self

  Runtime: O(n)
  Space: O(1) if we dont count result array.
  this is a more efficient emplementation because I started with 3 arrays and now down to 1